coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 ## Magic Items and Detect Magic

-When *detect magic* identifies a magic item's school of magic, this information refers to the school of the spell placed within the potion, scroll, or wand, or the prerequisite given for the item.
+When *detect magic* identifies a magic item’s school of magic, this information refers to the school of the spell placed within the potion, scroll, or wand, or the prerequisite given for the item.
 The description of each item provides its aura strength and the school it belongs to.